AlxndrMlk/Barabasi-Albert_Network/README.md

 ### What is this project about?
    The goal of this project was to built a step-by-step Barabási–Albert Network Model.
 I used Python 3 and networkx library to meet this objective.

-**Note:** This is implementation hasn't been intentionally optimized for speed and memory usage.
+**Note:** This is implementation hasn't been optimized for computational speed or memory usage.

 ### How does it work?
    When you run the script you are asked to specify network parameters: